The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 It has been commonplace to use placeholder text as a label when designing a form.
 Don’t, it’s a mistake, for a couple of reasons.
 Text used inside the fields usually has low contrast and is harder to read.
 It’s also easy to forget what you need to write when you’ve clicked the box so maintaining an instruction is useful.

-If labels, and indeed any other information related to a specific field does not get removed having interacted with it, people shouldn’t lose context with what they’re doing.
+If labels, and indeed any other information related to a specific field, do not get removed having interacting with it, people shouldn’t lose context with what they’re doing.
 By removing content, the designer is pushing simplicity in preference to usability [10].

 5. Make use of alternative text fields to describe information